unitedstates/contact-congress/README.md

 ### Contributing

-**Each file contributed to this dataset will potentially allow hundreds of US citizens contact their representative.
+**Each file contributed to this dataset will potentially allow hundreds of US citizens to contact their representatives.
 Please visit our [contribution guide](http://theunitedstates.io/contact-congress/) for a full description of how to contribute, but in brief:**

 1. [Reply to an open ticket](https://github.com/unitedstates/congress-contact/issues?labels=MoC&page=1&state=open) stating that you are currently working on a congress member's form.
 2. [Use the bookmarklet](http://theunitedstates.io/contact-congress/) to generate a new YAML file.